johe123qwe/github-trending/README.md

 ## Html

+* 【2023-12-30】[cipher387 / linux-for-OSINT-21-day](https://github.com/cipher387/linux-for-OSINT-21-day) - In this repository you will find sample commands and test files for each day of the course "Linux for OSINT.
+A 21-day course for beginners".
 * 【2023-12-29】[vishaltewatia / code](https://github.com/vishaltewatia/code) -
 * 【2023-12-29】[uiverse-io / galaxy](https://github.com/uiverse-io/galaxy) - 🚀 3500+ UI elements!
 Community-made and free to use.
 Made with either CSS or Tailwind.
 * 【2023-12-28】[OpenMDAO / om-Aviary](https://github.com/OpenMDAO/om-Aviary) -